 2. Place your hands by your shoulders on each side, exhale, begin pressing the palms into the ground.
 Extend your arms/elbows straight.

-3. Lift your thighs off the mat with the aide of the tops of your feet, as your continue to press your palms into the mat.
+3. Lift your thighs off the mat with the aide of the tops of your feet, as you continue to press your palms into the mat.

-4. Gently press your chest forward, and begin to stretch your neck, the crown of your head up towards the ceiling.
+4. Then, gently press your chest forward, and begin to stretch your neck, the crown of your head up towards the ceiling.
 This is similar to the cobra pose.